Early Guidance to Owner on Design-One, Build-Many Approach

 The client had aggressive cost targets relative to similar projects in the region.
-The challenge to the project team was to make the project economically viable in a down market by producing a design that could be constructed for 30% less than the previous best-in-class facilities in operation.
+The challenge to the integrated engineering team was to make the project economically viable in a down market by producing a design that could be constructed for 30% less than the previous best-in-class facilities in operation.

 After reviewing multiple options, the team decided to implement an owner-controlled technical data portal.
 The portal was a web-based application that allows users to organize, validate, and collaborate on asset data and documents regardless of their source and location.

-The portal provided a single access point for all engineering and design data, and documents that were expansible for use by asset maintenance and operations.
+The portal provided a single access point for all engineering and design data, and documents that were expansible for use by Asset maintenance is the act of maximizing the life of an asset through the application of various software applications that are capable of… and operations.

 All contractors were required to perform their work within the owner’s hub.

 The results through the concept phase and front-end engineering design (FEED) have been very positive with the project achieving a 15% cost savings and even more savings are expected during detailed engineering.
 These cost savings were the result of:

 - Improved collaboration and transparency for all project stakeholders

 - Time saved by all project participants being able to quickly and easily find accurate information

 - Management and non-technical staff were able to access technical information and track progress directly without relying on reporting by individual disciplines